MobileFirst-Platform-Developer-Center/DevCenter/cookbook/index.md

 <hr id="applications"/>

 ## Migrating Applications
-In this section you'll be guided through the steps to follow in order to migrate your Classic Hybrid/MFP Cordova and Native application.
+In this section you'll be guided through the steps to migrate your Classic Hybrid/MFP Cordova and Native applications.
 This section includes: setting up the project structure, managing the application source, using package managers and handling API changes.

-Choose your application type:
+**Select your application type:**

 * [Classic Hybrid/MFP Cordova](#moving-from-classic-hybrid-mfp-cordova-apps-to-standard-cordova-apps)
 * [Native application](#updating-the-sdks-in-native-applications)